Worry About Foreign Mortgage Interest Deduction? See Helpful Info

 How much foreign mortgage interest can I deduct?

-You can deduct home mortgage interest on the first $750,000 ($375,000 if married filing separately) of indebtedness.
-However, higher limitations may apply if you are deducting mortgage interest from indebtedness incurred before December 16, 2017.
-If this is the case, the first $1 million ($500,000 if married filing separately) of indebtedness applies.
+You can deduct home mortgage interest on the first $ 750,000 ($ 375,000 if married filing separately) of indebtedness.
+However, higher limits may apply if you are deducting mortgage interest from indebtedness incurred before December 16, 2017.
+If this is the case, the first $1 million ($ 500,000 if married filing separately) of indebtedness applies.

 What Is A Qualified Home?

-A home includes a house, condominium, cooperative, mobile home, house trailer, boat or similar property that has sleeping, cooking, and toilet facilities.
+A home includes a house, condo, coop, mobile home, house trailer, boat or similar property that has sleeping, cooking, and toilet facilities.

 If you have a main home in the United Kingdom and a second home in the United States, the fact that your main home is located in the United Kingdom and not the United States will have no effect on whether you have qualified mortgage expense.